SPEC-Sensors/DGS/README.md

 !!!
 RX, TX Must be on 3.3 volt communication, or using level shifters to get to 3.3V UART!!!

+Serial settings are 9600 baud, 8N1N, and no line ending for sending commands directly to DGS without the library.

 Wiring:
 Connect the TX of Digital Sensor to the RX of 3.3 V Arduino Connect the RX of Digital Sensor to the TX of 3.3 V Arduino